+Healthy habits1

 - Quitting smoking

 - Eating a healthy diet

 - Exercising regularly

-Talking about GA

-Don't be afraid to ask for help - telling people about your GA is often the first step to making sure you get the support you need.
+Talking about GA Don't be afraid to ask for help - telling people about your GA is often the first step to making sure you get the support you need.

 Talk to your doctor

-- Monitor your vision - Communicate openly and honestly
+- Monitor your vision

+- Communicate openly and honestly

 Talking to your loved ones

-- Be open and honest - Involve them in your journey
+- Be open and honest

+- Involve them in your journey
-Visit

-dryamd.eu/support-tools

-to access a discussion

-guide to help prepare

-for your next visit with
+Visit dryamd.eu/support-tools to access a discussion guide to help prepare for your next visit with your doctor.

-your doctor.

 Navigating vision loss

 There are tools that may help you keep doing the things you enjoy and live as independently as possible.

 Life at home

-- Have even and bright lighting - Use technology with accessibility features
+- Have even and bright lighting

+- Use technology with accessibility features

 Outside the house

+- Consider using a symbol cane

-- Wear sunglasses to protect your eyes - Try shopping at quiet times of the day macularsociety.org/support for more advice on how to cope with GA and vision loss.
+- Try shopping at quiet times of the day

+Visit macularsociety.org/support for more advice on how to cope with GA and vision loss.

+Taking care of mental well-being

+If you experience feelings of depression, anxiety or loss of independence, try the following advice.